Code-Institute-Submissions/project-one-v2/README.md

 2. **Overview / Project Overview**

     These sections will provide the opportunity to give an overview of the Park and the Projects.
 The content type may vary.
-For the purposes of this project, I have chosen to utilise Lorem Ipsum to emphasise the fictional narrative of the project (rather than utilise fictional content which may be mistaken for true narrative!).
+For the purposes of this project, I have written fictional text.

 3. **Timeline**
     * On the overview, this project compares the project construction timelines.